Lucky Hudson and the 12th Street Gang

 During the German occupation of Denmark in World War II, the Nazis closed down Jewish-owned businesses and began to round up the Jews for relocation to concentration camps for the final solution.
 Danish freedom fighters of all ages risked everything in daring, hurried attempts to rescue the entire Jewish population.
 In this stirring play, young Annemarie and Kirsti Johansen face soldiers, interrogations, fierce dogs, personal danger, the loss of loved ones and their own fears as they try to help their friend Ellen Rosen escape across the ocean to Sweden and safely.
 Courage, faith, ingenuity and even their fledgling acting skills eventually win the day.
 All the drama, pathos, adventure, terror and humor that have made Number the Stars a national best seller (and winner of the Newberry Award and the American Library Association Book of the Year Award) come to life in this powerful adaptation.

-Auditions scheduled for late January.
+Auditions scheduled for February.
 Subject to change.

 By Mary Chase